oxheadalpha/teztnets/ithacanet/README.md

 We are tracking the list of bootstrap bakers at the bottom of [this file](https://github.com/oxheadalpha/teztnets/blob/v6.18/ithacanet/values.yaml).
 You must provide your public key (starting with `edpk`, NOT the hash starting with `tz`) to get rights at genesis.

+You can run ithaca testnet by passing the argument `--network ithacanet` to `tezos-node run`.

 ⚠️  Tenderbake has no endorser.
 The endorser binary does not exist.
 This is normal.
 Running the baker daemon is enough.

 ⚠️  You can not sign with Ledger for now.
 You need to use a hot wallet address.